paulcbogdan/ConnSearch/README.md

 ## Code overview

-The ConnSearch analyses are done using the `ConnSearcher` class, which can be found in `ConnSearch.ConnSearcher.py`.
+The ConnSearch analyses are done using the `ConnSearch.ConnSearcher` class.
 To run all the analyses used for the manuscript and to generate its visuals, a script has been provided, `scripts.run_all_ConnSearch.py`.
 It calls additional scripts in `scripts.group_level.py` and `scripts.subject_specific.py`.

 ## Modeling ConnSearch components